2009 Maldivian Second Division Football Tournament

-Statistics of Second Division Football Tournament in the 2009 season.
+This page includes statistics of Second Division Football Tournament in the 2009 season.

 Stadiums

-Matches were played at 2 venues; Henveiru Football Ground and Maafannu Turf Ground.
+Matches were played at two venues: Henveiru Football Ground and Maafannu Turf Ground.

 Teams

-Twelve teams compete in the league – top 2 teams qualify to play in the 2010 Dhivehi league play-off and bottom 2 teams will be relegated to Third division.
+Twelve teams competed in the league – the top two teams would qualify to play in the 2010 Dhivehi league play-off, and the bottom two teams would be relegated to Third division.